Machine Learning Model Deployment: A Practical Guide for 2024

 - Monitoring and Logging: Provides tools for monitoring model performance and logging predictions.

 Use Case: A company wants a fully managed solution for deploying and scaling their machine learning models without having to manage the underlying infrastructure.
-They want to leverage Amazon’s cloud infrastructure and benefit from its scalability and reliability.
+They want to Amazon’s cloud infrastructure and benefit from its scalability and reliability.

 Google Cloud AI Platform (Vertex AI)